 Deposit US Dollars in Exchange

 The first step is signing up at a service that allows you to exchange FIAT (government issued money) such as USD (United States Dollar) for a crypto currency such as Bitcoin.
 In the USA, the most popular is Coinbase.
 You will need to upload a photo of yourself, your driver’s license, etc. You will need to link to a bank account.
 This is very similar to buying stock, you have to do the same type thing before you can purchase or trade stocks online.
 Once your account is approved you can deposit funds into Coinbase from your checking account.
 It generally takes a few days for the funds to get into your account.
 Once you’ve gotten to this point, you can purchase BTC, ETH, LTC.

-Why Can’t I Use Paypal or my Credit Card to Purchase Bitcoin
+Using Paypal or a Credit Card to Purchase Bitcoin

 Exchange US Dollars for Bitcion